DNM1008/Qtile-config/README.md

 **Note**: To use the weather widget to its fullest, look to create your own api key and add it in the config file, which already has a line for you to do it: `# app_key="placeholder",`, simply replace the "placeholder" text with your own key and uncomment the line (of course reload Qtile).

-For funsies, you can click on the arch glyph on the top left (the first widget on the bar) and you should have a dunst notification that quotes a quote from fortune
+For funsies, you can either click on the Arch glyph on the top left (the first widget on the bar) or hit Super + Backspace and you should have a dunst notification that quotes a quote from fortune

 The programs listed are the ones I use and recommends, but if you don't want to use them, simply install the ones you like and change the config file, though you might want to install kitty first, just so it's easier to change the config.